Ten Activities for Teaching The Odyssey

 Students enjoy learning the hero’s journey because they see the pattern in their own lives, in movies they watch, and in stories they read.
 I use the TED video to introduce the concept (listed above).

-Learn the History
+Learn the History and Vocabulary

-Greek traditions and customs are interesting, and students will understand the story better if they have background information.
+Greek traditions and customs are interesting, and readers will understand the story better if they have background information.
 Additionally, students need to understand the importance of hospitality and the gods to make sense of certain parts of the story.

 Connect with Allusions